russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I'm so happy I finally applied the vue-router in my project.
 It's my problem and desire to do for a long time.
 Tomorrow I'll begin a new project.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 50: August 14, 2020 Friday

+**Today's Progress**:  Today, I made a pull request and began the 'clinic profile creation page'.
+To explain, the website we are building is a website for veterinary.
+We are four in a team that trains ourselves and I'm doing the frontend work.

+**Thoughts**:   I'm now in the middle of my journey!
+Hope for greater projects and producitvity on the second half!!

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)